 What does it take to prove that there was an irretrievable breakdown of the marriage at the time my spouse dissipated the funds?

-In another case the court relied on the testimony of mental health specialists who testified regarding the breakdown of the marriage.
+In another case, the court relied on the testimony of mental health specialists who testified regarding the breakdown of the marriage.

 The 3 and 5-Year Rule: My spouse has been losing money gambling for almost our entire 14-year marriage.
 Isn’t that dissipation?

 Not all the way back.
-Illinois law provides that that, “[N]o dissipation shall be deemed to have occurred prior to 3 years after the party claiming dissipation knew or should have known of the dissipation.”
-Illinois law further provides that in no event can a dissipation claim go back more than five years before the filing of the petition for dissolution of marriage.
+Illinois law provides that, “[N]o dissipation shall be deemed to have occurred prior to 3 years after the party claiming dissipation knew or should have known of the dissipation.”
+The phrase should have known is important.

-I have three children, all under ten, and I’m not employed outside of the home.
+I have three children, all under ten, and I’m not employed outside the home.
 My husband is employed.
 A year and a half ago, he moved out of the house and stopped making the mortgage payments, although he was able to do so.
 We lost the house in foreclosure proceedings.
 Is this dissipation?

 What are other illustrations of dissipation?